caizoryan/notes/new_talk.md

 Done! we can print this out and we're good :) right?

 But there's one critical problem.
-If we look
+If we look a book, what we percieve as spreads are separate sheets.
+A spread gets viewed as one surface but is printed on separate sheets (except the one in the middle of the signature).

+So the spreads have to be drawn virtually, split into individual pages and imposed onto several different sheets in a way that then can be bound together to form a booklet.